Coronavirus retail trends are here to stay: how can AI help?By Tom Summerfield on October 22, 2020

 This will become the end game for all physical retail, at some point in the future.
 Next is a great example of this, with its annual reports reaffirming its commitment to keeping “loss making stores” open to help support delivery-to-store and ship-from-store processes.

 This aspect of retail is perfectly primed for AI optimization.
 Imagine having an intelligent AI function plugged into your ERP system pushing your inventory around your store estate, ensuring no customer is ever disappointed.
 An agile stock inventory, a smarter view of your customer data and more accurate forecasts make this possible, ensuring you know what your customers will do next before asking them.
-If this is of interest, then Demand AI is the Peak solution for you.
+If this is of interest, then Demand Intelligence is the Peak solution for you.

 Use AI to win with the metrics that matter: increase return on capital employed (ROCE), drive higher top-line revenue as a result of more sales opportunities, drive economies of scale across the entire supply chain.

 The retail sector is at a crucial juncture at the moment, and those businesses who take the right action and follow the right approach now will be the ones who go on to succeed in the future.
-If you’re looking to find out more about using AI to optimize your decision making, or want to discuss any of the above coronavirus retail trends in more detail, we’d love to hear from you.